 If you’ve followed this blog for a while, you’re likely no stranger to the concept of sleep regressions.
 You've probably experienced them first-hand, right? ;) If you’re new here, however, let us fill you in.
 A sleep regression refers to a period of time when a baby or toddler who’s been sleeping well suddenly begins waking at night and during naptime or even refusing to go to sleep at all.
 There are several distinct regression phases that most babies and toddlers experience: one at 4

-Your sweet toddler, who’s been sleeping peacefully at night for months, is suddenly waking multiple times each night and wailing loudly.
-Your toddler, who’s been taking two nice long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
+Your sweet toddler, who’s been sleeping peacefully at night for months, is suddenly waking up a lot at night and crying.
+Your toddler, who’s been taking long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
 Sound familiar?
 You may be experiencing the 18 month sleep regression.
 If you’re the parent of a toddler, then a sleep regression is something you’re probably familiar with.
-After all, you've no doubt experienced
+After all, you've no doubt experienced the following sleep